thegeneschool/metagenomics/docs/hic.md

     3'-xxxxCTAGCTAGyyyy-5'
     ```

-After the steps of DNA sheering and size selection, fragments which eventually go on to DNA sequencing can contain a junction at any point along their extent.
-An Illumina paired-end sequencing run, which generates reads at either end of a fragment, thus has two chances of crossing over the junction.
-This event is also termed read-through.
+After the steps of DNA shearing and size selection, fragments which eventually go on to DNA sequencing can contain a junction at any point along their extent.
+An Illumina paired-end sequencing run, which generates reads at either end of a fragment, thus has two chances to read through the junction.
+This approach has two main drawbacks:

+* If the fragments in the sequencing library are long relative to the read length, there may be junctions within the fragment that remain unobserved, and this fact must be corrected for in the estimate.
+* If the sample was degraded there may have been free ends that were not created by an enzyme cut.
+These could become proximity-ligated, and therefore ligation junctions may exist that do not contain the obvious junction sequence.

 !!! success ""
     Searching the read-set for examples of this junction sequence is one means of measuring the percentage of Hi-C read-pairs in a given library.